-- 5.1.1 The Researcher may submit a research closure report to the REB when there is no further participant involvement at the site, all new data collection is complete, and the sponsor closeout activities, if applicable, have been completed; - 5.1.2 The responsible REB Office Personnel will review the research closure application and request any outstanding information, clarification or documentation from the Researcher, if needed: - 5.1.3 The REB Chair or designee will review the submission and issue a letter of Acknowledgement to the Researcher.
+- 5.1.1 The Researcher may submit a research closure report to the REB when there is no further participant involvement at the site, all new data collection is complete, and the sponsor closeout activities, if applicable, have been completed; - 5.1.2 The responsible REB Office Personnel will review the research closure application and request any outstanding information, clarification or documentation from the Researcher, if needed; - 5.1.3 The REB Chair or designee will review the submission and issue a letter of Acknowledgement to the Researcher.
 The research state will change to "Closed"; - 5.1.4 Once a research project is "Closed" with the REB, no further submissions for that research will be permitted; however, if required, the Researcher still may submit relevant documents for acknowledgement and, if applicable, further investigation and/or action may be undertaken by the REB; - 5.1.5 If the sponsor requests additional data following the closure of the research, a request for approval shall be made to the REB and the conditions of this request will be determined at the time of the review.

 SOP Code Effective Date Summary of Changes

-SOP406.001 01 July 2016 Original version
+SOP406.001 15-Sept-2014 Original version

-SOP406.002 01 July 2016 Version 2 - no changes
+SOP406.002 08-Mar-2016 No revisions needed

+SOP406.003 08-Oct-2019 No revisions needed

 Title Suspension or Termination of REB Approval

-SOP Code 407.002
+SOP Code 407.003

-Effective Date 01-July-2016
+Effective Date 08-Oct-2019